 + PRO: High standard of education

 Berlin has an excellent standard of education.
 Whether expats opt for a public, private or international school, their children are likely to have well-trained and motivated teachers as well as access to multiple learning materials and resources.
 This includes special-needs education for students with disabilities – schools are inclusive, both in academic and vocational institutions, and provide specialised services.

 - CON: Admission to international and bilingual schools is competitive

 Expats with older kids who may struggle with the language barrier in public schools tend to prefer international or bilingual schools, but demand is high and space is limited.
 Admission is not guaranteed and parents are encouraged to start exploring their options as early as possible.
-What's more, while bilingual schools typically offer reasonable fees, international schools come with high fees, often charging extra for external exams, so parents must be able to budget for this.
+What's more, while bilingual schools typically offer reasonable fees, international schools come with steep tuition, often charging extra for external exams, so parents must be able to budget for this.

 Weather in Berlin